Mathématique: Chapter 59

 Young looked away, hiding a smile.

 “Sheppard and Rush,” McKay snapped.
 “Colonel Young gets it.
-Keep up.”
+Keep up, Satchell.”

-“He made a sarcastic name for us because he’s jealous,” Sheppard said pointedly.
+“He made a sarcastic name for us because he’s jealous,” Sheppard said.
 “Also, we kinda share dreams it turns out.”

 “Anything useful turn up recently?”
 Young asked.

 “Last night I dreamed of piano.
-Nonstop.
 All night.
-It twenty percent nice, eighty percent exhausting.
+It was twenty percent nice, eighty percent exhausting.
 I think he might have moved on from the barista life.”

 “He’s moonlighting as a pianist?”
 McKay asked.
 “Can you tell where?”

 “A restaurant.
-No details on it.
-Presumably fancy enough to have a nice piano.
+No details yet.
+Fancy enough to have a nice piano.
 I don’t think he looked up from the keyboard for hours.”

 “That’s it?
 Think harder.”

 “Give it a rest, McKay,” Sheppard said, real fatigue in his voice.
-“I’ll tell you guys anything useful I get as soon as I get it.
+“I’ll share anything useful as soon as I get it.
 Dreams are hard to remember.”

 “If you’re dreaming about his life,” Young asked, watching Mitchell climb the gate ramp to pick up Sheppard’s duffel, “you think he’s dreaming about yours?”

-“Probably,” Sheppard replied.
-“Stands to reason.
-Fortunately I don’t think I’ve done anything particularly horrifying in the past two months.”
+“Stands to reason,” Sheppard replied.
+“Hope I haven’t done anything horrifying in the past two months.”

-They made their way slowly down the ramp.
-They’d just reached its base when Lam and Johansen burst through the gateroom doors.
+They’d gotten underway when Lam and Johansen burst through the gateroom doors.
 TJ had a med bag strapped across her shoulders.
-Lam was in her white coat, those low heels of hers clicking on the cement floor.
+Lam was in her white coat.
+Her low heels clicked on the cement floor.

-“What’s wrong?” she asked, crossing the floor, her eyes already scanning the four of them and settling on Sheppard.
+“What’s wrong?”
+Lam was already scanning the four of them.
+Her gaze settled on Sheppard.

 “Are you Doctor Lam?”
 McKay asked.
 “Our doctor, Dr. Keller?
 You may have heard of her?
 She’s extremely famous.
 Operating on people’s brains in hostile territory and whatnot?
 She said to tell you she’s a huge fan.
-But, y’know, personally, I would add that she really tends to sort of minimize her own accomplishments.
+But, y’know, personally, I’d add that she tends to minimize her own accomplishments.
 So—”

-Lam was looking straight at Young, probably because she’d tagged him as the person least likely to bullshit her.
+Lam looked to Young, probably because she’d tagged him as the person least likely to bullshit her.
 “We were paged for a medical emergency?”

 “And I bet he was an exacting asshole about it,” McKay muttered.